 Are you tired of constantly saying hello to 3:00 am?
-About 30% of US adults have struggled with some form of insomnia, and 10% have chronic, long-term insomnia.
-Getting a good night’s sleep has a direct impact on just about every aspect of your health, and can truly make or break your success when it comes to reaching your health goals.
-Before you call in a prescription for a sleeping pill, try these science-backed nutrition tips to treat insomnia the natural way.
-Below, check out our four health tips for better sleep.
+About 30% of US adults have insomnia, and 10% have chronic, long-term insomnia.
+Getting a good night’s sleep directly impacts just about every aspect of your health and can truly make or break your success when it comes to reaching your health goals.
+Before you call in a prescription for a sleeping pill, try these science-backed nutrition tips to treat insomnia naturally.

 Nutrition Tips for Insomnia

 That weekday nightcap might be doing more harm than good when it comes to your sleep.
-Yes, it’s true that alcohol can help you fall asleep, but at what cost?
+Yes, alcohol can help you fall asleep, but at what cost?

 Alcohol interferes with your quality of sleep by blocking REM sleep.
-REM sleep is the deepest state of sleep where we dream, form long term memories, and boost cognitive processes like concentration and learning.
-Without REM sleep it’s hard to feel well rested, even if you are clocking in enough hours of sleep.
+REM sleep is the deepest state of sleep where we dream, form long-term memories, and boost cognitive processes like concentration and learning.
+Without REM sleep, feeling well-rested is hard, even if you are clocking in enough sleep.

 How much alcohol is too much when it comes to sleep?

 Everyone has a different tolerance, but women may be especially sensitive to the effects of alcohol on sleep because they metabolize alcohol faster than men (1).
-Even just one drink can affect your quality of sleep, so experiment to see what amount you can tolerate.
-In our practice, we have found that eliminating alcohol on weekdays has done wonders for clients’ sleep.
+Even one drink can affect your sleep quality, so experiment to see what amount you can tolerate.
+For some people, eliminating alcohol on weekdays does wonders for sleep, mood, and productivity.

-It’s also important to take an honest look at your caffeine intake if you have trouble sleeping.
+It’s also important to look honestly at your caffeine intake if you have trouble sleeping.
 The effect of caffeine varies depending on the person, but generally speaking, our bodies metabolize caffeine in about 5 – 6 hours.
 As a result, drinking caffeinated beverages later in the day can make getting to bed early a lot harder.

 Caffeine can also disrupt your circadian rhythm (more on this below) by stimulating the release of cortisol, a hormone that keeps you awake and alert.
 As a diuretic, caffeine can indirectly affect sleep by triggering frequent bathroom trips in the middle of the night.